Moe-hacker/ruri/README.md

-  make install    :make all and install moe-container to $PREFIX make static     :static compile make staticfail :static compile,fix errors make no         :compile without optimizations make clean      :clean
+  make install    :make all and install moe-container to $PREFIX make static     :static compile make staticfail :static compile,fix errors make clean      :clean
+*Only for developer:
+  make no         :compile without optimizations make dev        :compile dev version
 ```
 &emsp;If you got errors like `undefined symbol: cap_drop_bound` or `undefined reference to 'cap_set_flag'` when using static compile , please copy your `libcap.a` into current directory and use `make staticfail` instead.
 #### Dependent libraries: